joelparkerhenderson/coordinated-disclosure/README.md

-# Responsible disclosure
+# Coordinated disclosure

 <img src="README.png" alt="Security icon" width="96" height="118"/>

-DRAFT 1 - REQUEST FOR COMMENTS - WORK IN PROGRESS - CONSTRUCTIVE CRITICISM WELCOME
+DRAFT 2 - REQUEST FOR COMMENTS - WORK IN PROGRESS - CONSTRUCTIVE CRITICISM WELCOME

-Responsbile disclosure is a computer security term.
+Coordinated disclosure is a computer security term.
 It describes how people can share reports about security issues.
 Examples are bug reports, intrusion risks, hacking warnings, etc.

 ## What is this document?

-This document explains responsible disclosure in ways that may help people work together.
+This document explains coordinated disclosure in ways that may help people work together.

 Document goals: